-Select Load (x,y) Data... to load a previously digitized (x,y) data file into UN-SCAN-IT.
-Do not use this option to load an image file for digitizing.
+Select Load (x,y) Data... to load a previously digitized (x,y) data file into UN-SCAN-IT gel.
+Do not use this option to load an image file for analysis.
 The standard Windows file dialog box will appear.
 Loading a file erases all digitized data presently in memory, so you may wish to save your data before loading data.
-This software can load data saved by UN-SCAN-IT, or standard comma or tab delimited (x,y) ASCII Text data saved by other programs.
+This software can load (x,y) data saved by UN-SCAN-IT gel, or standard comma or tab delimited (x,y) ASCII Text data saved by other programs.
+This option does not load digitized gel data.

-4.5 View (x,y) Data
+4.5 View Data Values

-Select View (x,y) Data... to view the current (x,y) digitized data values.
-Use the scroll bar to move up or down within the digitized data file.
+Select View Data Values... to view the current digitized data values.
+Use the scroll bar to move up or down within the digitized data file. zed data file.